pallets/click/docs/options.md

 The first source that produces a value wins.
 Environment variables and `default_map` entries set to `Sentinel.UNSET` are skipped, so they fall through to the next source rather than supplying `UNSET` to the function.

+If after the four sources above no explicit value was found (or only a `default_map`/`default` value was) and the option declares `prompt=`, Click prompts the user for one.
+The resulting value is recorded as {attr}`ParameterSource.PROMPT`, which ranks above every source listed above for arbitration purposes (see [Slot arbitration](#slot-arbitration)).

 ### Slot arbitration